Tennessee vs. Vanderbilt NCAA Football Odds, Plays and Insights | November 27, 2021

 - The combined points per game average of the two teams, 53.6, is 8.9 points fewer than Saturday's over/under.

-- This contest's total is 0.6 points lower than the 63.1 these two squads combine to give up per game in 2021.
+- This contest's total is 0.6 points under the 63.1 these two squads combine to give up per game in 2021.

-- The Volunteers and their opponents score an average of 61.8 points per game, 0.7 fewer than Saturday's total.
+- The average total in Volunteers games this season is 61.8, 0.7 points fewer than Saturday's over/under of 62.5 .

 - In 2021, games involving the Commodores have averaged a total of 55 points, 7.5 fewer than this game's set over/under.